handri09/task-tracker/README.md

-# Getting Started with Create React App
+# Task Trackers

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was initiated to manage the daily task priorities with the due time of each defined step.

 ## Available Scripts